xamarin/dev-days-labs/HandsOnLab/README.md

 ```

 ## The User Interface!!!
-It is now finally time to build out our first Xamarin.Forms user interface in the *View/SpeakersPage.xaml**
+It is now finally time to build out our first Xamarin.Forms user interface in the **View/SpeakersPage.xaml**

 ### SpeakersPage.xaml

-For the first page of the app we will add a few controls onto the page that are stacked vertically.
+For the first page we will add a few vertically-stacked controls to the page.
 We can use a StackLayout to do this.
-Inbetween the `ContentPage` add the following:
+Between the `ContentPage` tags add the following:

 ```xml
  <StackLayout Spacing="0">